angel-mora/leaflet-linter/README.md

 Leaflet.js is an awesome library to create interactive web maps.
 It's so easy that errors are easy to fix.
 Leaflet-linter was designed to improve even more the experience of working with multiple layers and more complex maps by providing suggestions to style code and avoid future issues.

+This linter must be used just after W3 HTML Validator and ESLint.
+It's not a substitute but a complement of them.

 ![Leaflet Linter in action](./app_screenshot.png)

 ## Main features of this linter